rgarcia11/starflyer_agents_challenge/README.md

 Can you help Detective Myo to uncover the Starflyer agents?

+## Variation Description
+The variation is in the θ function and the hash orders.
+Here, the order of elements in the hash does not matter, but only constants can be mapped to constants, variables to variables and functions to functions, given their input is the same in terms of variables and constants.

 ## Input
 The input consists of several test cases.
 The first line of each test case contains a string name and a natural number n separated by a blank (2 ≤ n ≤ 20, 1 ≤ |name| ≤ 16).
 Then n lines follow, each containing a hash hi (1 ≤ i ≤ n, 1 ≤ |hi| ≤ 512).
 You can suppose that: